-What are Generally Accepted Accounting Principles?
+Definition of Generally Accepted Accounting Principles

-Need of Generally Accepted Accounting Principles (GAAP)
+Need for Generally Accepted Accounting Principles (GAAP)

-1. There are various beneficiaries and users of the financial statements presented by a company other than the management itself like shareholders and investors, governments or taxation departments, customers and suppliers, etc.
+1. There are various beneficiaries and users of the financial statements presented by a company other than the management itself, like shareholders and investors, governments or taxation departments, customers and suppliers, etc.

-2. GAAP is used for simplified reporting the financial information about a company that provides better understandability and improved clarity for all the associated parties.
+2. GAAP is used for simplified reporting of the financial information about a company that provides better understandability and improved clarity for all the associated parties.

 Generally Accepted Accounting Principles (GAAP)